serenity-dojo/bdd-test-automation-workshop/README.md

 ### Maven
 The sample project will use Maven 3.6.0 (https://maven.apache.org) (any version higher than 3.3 should work.

+### Gradle
+The project will also run with Gradle.
+You can use the Gradle Wrapper to make sure you are using the right version of Gradle (see below).

 ### JDK
 You will need a version of the Java JDK (8 or higher).
 The demo will be done using OpenJDK 12.